mco-gh/pylearn/content/en/lessons/5 Loops/_index.md

 <h3 id="Loop-Counter">Loop Counter<a class="anchor-link" href="#Loop-Counter">¶</a></h3><ul>
 <li>variable that controls entry into the loop body</li>
 <li>often keeps track of the number of times the loop is executed</li>
+<li>must be initializede</li>
-<li>must be changed at some point in the indented block to ensure the loop is executed the intended number of times</li>
+<li>must be changed at some point in the loop block to ensure the loop is executed the intended number of times</li>
 </ul>
 </div>
 </div>